damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

     ![Modify Organization Settings](./Images/Module-1-OrgSettings.png =400x)

 3. Navigate to the `Billing` area under `General`.
-Select 'Set up billing'.
+Select `Set up billing`.

     ![Modify Organization Settings](./Images/Module-1-BillingOption.png =800x)

-4. In Change billing, under 'Select an Azure subscription' choose 'Azure Pass Subcription'.
+4. In Change billing, under `Select an Azure subscription` choose `Azure Pass Subcription`.
-    Save your changes by selecting 'Save'
+    Save your changes by selecting `Save`

     ![Modify Organization Settings](./Images/Module-1-ChangeBilling.png =400x)

-5. In the 'Paid parallel jobs' box for 'MS Hosted CI/CD', enter the value 1.
+5. In the `Paid parallel jobs` box for `MS Hosted CI/CD`, enter the value 1.
-    This will provide you with one paid parallel job which will be charged to your Azure Pass.
+    This will provide you with one paid parallel job, which will be charged to your Azure Pass.

     ![Modify Organization Settings](./Images/Module-1-ParallelJob.png =400x)